ozguryazilimas/wp-postane/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.5.7.1 =
+* Small fix for a bug that broke the settings page.

+= 3.5.7 =
+* An improved version of the sorting function will not throw notices when Intuitive Custom Post Order plugin is used.
+* New filter: `relevanssi_missing_sort_key` can be used to adjust the result sorting when using keys that are not present in all posts (eg. menu_order).
+* Czech translation and stopwords, thanks to Michael Kucera.
+* Relevanssi broke the WP admin menu search when admin searches were enabled.
+* Relevanssi broke the admin page search under WP 4.7.
+Relevanssi is now disabled in admin page searches.
+* The way accented characters are handled in highlighting is improved.
+A new filter, `relevanssi_accents_replacement_arrays`, can be used to adjust the accent replacement.

 = 3.5.6.1 =
 * Fix for a fatal bug in 3.5.6.